Landis, Dennis

 Douglass H. Thomson

-Douglass H. Thomson is a professor and director of the graduate program in English at Georgia Southern University.
-He has published numerous articles on British Romanticism and Gothic literature.
-Recent titles include “Mingled Measures: Gothic Parody in Tales of Wonder and Tales of Terror” in Romanticism and Victorianism on the Net (May 2008) and an electronic edition of Walter Scott’s An Apology for Tales of Terror (1799) for The Walter Scott Digital Archive of the University of Edinburgh (2007).
+Douglass H. Thomson is Professor Emeritus of English and former director of the graduate program in English at Georgia Southern University in Statesboro, GA.
+He published numerous articles on British Romanticism and Gothic literature, including “Mingled Measures: Gothic Parody in Tales of Wonder and Tales of Terror,” in Romanticism and Victorianism on the Net (May 2008), and an electronic edition of Walter Scott’s An Apology for Tales of Terror (1799) for the Walter Scott Digital Archive of the University of Edinburgh (2007).
+He did extensive research on dissenting academies and circles in late eighteenth century England, with particular emphasis on the Aikins family.

 Articles: John Aikin